What is Prior Express Written Consent? With Examples & Templates

 However, if your business is purchasing leads from a lead aggregator, you’ll likely notice changes in lead quality, availability, and pricing.
 This is because since they can now only give out one lead to one buyer, there will be a decrease in the number of leads available.
 Fewer leads without fewer buyers will likely mean higher competition and higher prices.

-In terms of the actual rules and regulations, unless you’re a lead aggregator, you don’t need to make any changes to your website or forms (as long as you’re getting proper consent from your leads).
+In terms of the actual rules and regulations, unless you’re a lead aggregator, you don’t need to make any changes to your website or forms (as long as you’re getting proper consent from your leads and following TCPA compliance).

 But there are a few things you can (and should) do to mitigate the impact of having fewer leads available.